 4.4 There are 56 listed buildings and 7 scheduled ancient monuments within the Parish.
-The landscape of much of the Parish is described in the 2007 Landscape Character Assessment by Cornwall Council, as rolling low hills with small to medium scale field pattern, with sinuous boundaries [classified as anciently enclosed], closely linked to the settlement pattern of dispersed farming hamlets.
+The landscape of much of the Parish is described in the Cornwall Landscape Assessment 1994 - Cornwall County Council as rolling low hills with small to medium scale field pattern, with sinuous boundaries [classified as anciently enclosed], closely linked to the settlement pattern of dispersed farming hamlets.
 In some places this field pattern has been altered to create larger fields.
 These open fields are balanced by the frequency of trees and small woods, often occurring as dense mixed woodland on the sides of incised valleys.
-The 2007 Landscape Character Assessment can be found at https://www.cornwall.gov.uk/environment-and-planning/cornwallslandscape/landscape-character-study-2005-2007/